AbeHandler/SpringRA/README.md

 	- Write up the work from the previous two phases.
 	- Something to consider for discussion: how do these big questions from reference disciplines, and known findings about specific affordances relate to ongoing conversations within IS.
 For example, within IS, there is a literature on recommendation systems.
 How do big questions about the attention economy and specific affordances of online systems introduce new questions for this research area?

+# Logistics

+## Two-week sprints
+- The project will proceed in two-week sprints.
+During each two week sprint the RA and the supervisor will set a focal topic.
+The RA will be responsible for three things:
+	- (1) Understanding the lay of the land, which requires reading the titles and abstracts of a large number of papers (40/50).
+The RA is not expected to read these in depth.
+	- (2) Picking a small number (1 to 3) papers to read in-depth
+	- (3) Preparing a 1-page research memo describing their findings.
+RA and supervisor will share the 1-page memo with Tony and Jason.
+The RA will meet with Abe and Tony to discuss findings from the two-week sprint every two weeks.
+- For example, one two-week sprint might focus on what has been written about the attention economy within Information Systems.

 ## Expectations

 - The research assistant (RA) is expected to work 20 hours per week on the project, following the weekly project plan outlined in this repo.